 Dental bridges can be the perfect solution for restoring a smile in people who have multiple teeth missing or a single missing tooth.
 The dental bridge cost is more affordable than other options, making it a popular choice for replacing missing teeth.
-Your Brooklyn dentist Dr. Ella Dekhtyar at Broadway Family Dental is both a family dentist and a cosmetic dentist and can help explain the benefits of a dental bridge vs. implant.
+You’re located in Brooklyn, NY dentist Dr. Ella Dekhtyar at Broadway Family Dental is both a family dentist and a cosmetic dentist and can help explain the benefits of a dental bridge vs. implant.

 What Is a Dental Bridge?

-If you’re having issues with spaces or gaps in your smile, your dentist in Brooklyn can close – or bridge – the gaps with dental bridges.
+If you’re having issues with spaces or gaps in your smile, your dentist at the cosmetic dentistry clinic can close – or bridge – the gaps with dental bridges.
 Your family dentist has the tools, skills, and options to give you back your smile.
 A tooth bridge isn’t only done for cosmetic purposes.
-Missing teeth can affect biting, chewing and even speaking and a dental bridge is a simple and time-tested solution.
+Missing teeth can affect biting, chewing, and even speaking, and a dental bridge is a simple and time-tested solution.
 Dental bridging is a procedure that eliminates the space between your teeth by placing a literal bridge of fake teeth over it.

 Like a Real Bridge, Only for Your Teeth